Between 2004 and 2009 reported cases of Lyme disease rose 94%.

-I’m going to share with you the signs, symptoms, and stages of Lyme disease to help you know what to watch for.
-I truly hope this will enable you to protect yourself and your loved ones.
+I’m going to share the signs, symptoms, and stages of Lyme disease below so you know what to watch for.
+I truly hope this will help you protect yourself and your loved ones.

 1. Early Localized Lyme Disease (1 to 4 weeks)

 This stage can develop from days to weeks after becoming infected.